hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03f-Graphics.md

   What best practice has been introduced in the course?

   a.
 Call `ctx.save()` at the beginning of any function that changes the context, call `ctx.restore()` at the end of the function.<br/>
-  a.
+  b.
 No need to save / restore the context, it suffices to set fillStyle, strokeStyle, lineWidth, etc. and apply the correct 2D transforms before any drawing.<br/>

   Ans: a<br/>
   Explanation: Of course, the best practice is to save the context at the beginning of any function that changes the context, and then restore it at the end of the function.